 The end 2019 release #A06021 has decals for two FAA S.2C Buccaneers in an overall Extra Dark Sea Grey scheme:

 - no. 800 squadron at HMS eagle, June 1971;

 - no. 809 squadron at HMS Ark Royal, January 1972.

 The Airfix kit decals are excellent.

 The 16 page kit instructions are impressive and extracted from the 3D design drawings.
 You need to study these well as they are a bit complex.
 But there are no parts' locator diagrams.

 The detail colours are indicated in Humbrol paint numbers: 11 = silver, 33 = matt black, 53 = gun metal, 85 = black, 165 = medium grey, 196 = lighter satin grey; the overall Extra Dark Sea Grey is Humbrol 123.

 The fit of the parts is very good.
 It is however essential to carefully remove all sprue gate bits as otherwise parts will leave small gaps.
 The kit requires just some tiny amounts of putty but some sanding is needed with very fine sand paper and polishing sticks to get flush results at joints.
 For example, the complex slipper tanks have 3 sections but these fit very well with minimal sanding.
 And than you really get an accurately shaped model.

 The cockpit interior as per kit is well detailed but you only get decals for the instrument consoles.
-The later used Martin Baker mk.6 BSB seats look good but the ejection "pull chords" are missing.
+The later used Martin Baker mk.6 BSB ejection seats look good but the face curtain "pull chords" are missing.